pelincetin/Palimpsest/README.md

 ## Library x Newsroom Collabs

-From our interviews with KCQ, NowCastSA, and Local Lives, we realize that both libraries and new organizations play an important role in providing information to a community.
+From our interviews with KCQ, Manor Ink, NowCastSA, and Local Lives, we realize that both libraries and new organizations play an important role in providing information to a community.
 Newsroom often write the first draft of a community's history, while libraries preserve its access.

 ## Our Solution